-2.4.2 The vboxuser group
+2.4.2 The vboxuser Group

-Starting with VirtualBox 4.1, the installer creates the system user group vboxuser during installation for Solaris hosts that support the USB features required by VirtualBox.
-Any system user who is going to use USB devices from VirtualBox guests must be a member of this group.
+The installer creates the system user group vboxuser during installation for Oracle Solaris hosts that support the USB features required by Oracle VM VirtualBox.
+Any system user who is going to use USB devices from Oracle VM VirtualBox guests must be a member of this group.
 A user can be made a member of this group through the GUI user/group management or at the command line by executing as root: